-Discriminatory Harassment: is conduct of any nature which denies equal privileges or treatment to a particular individual because of age, race, color, sex, sexual orientation, religion, national origin, physical impairment and/or any other classification protected by law.
+Discriminatory Harassment is conduct of any nature which denies equal privileges or treatment to a particular individual because of age, race, color, sex, sexual orientation, religion, national origin, physical impairment and/or any other classification protected by law.
 Discriminatory harassment may include, but is not limited to, verbal or physical attacks; written threats, slurs; banter, teasing, or jokes that are derogatory or depict individuals in a stereotypical and demeaning manner; or any other conduct which has the purpose or effect of interfering unreasonably with an individual’s work or academic performance by creating an offensive, hostile, or intimidating working or learning environment.
 See also the “Americans with Disabilities Act/Section 504, Grievance Procedure for Students.

-Grievance: A formal student complaint of harassment, filed when the student is not satisfied with the resolution to her or his initial complaint.
+Grievance is a formal student complaint of harassment, filed when the student is not satisfied with the resolution to her or his initial complaint.

-Resolution: The outcome of the investigation of a complaint of harassment.
+Resolution is the outcome of the investigation of a complaint of harassment.

-Sexual Harassment: is both a form of discrimination and a type of sexual assault.
+Sexual Harassment is both a form of discrimination and a type of sexual assault.
 Sexual harassment is defined by the U.S. Equal Employment Opportunity

-Commission as “unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
+Commission is “unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
 Sexual harassment often manifests itself in subtle ways, such as sexually suggestive comments, unwanted touching, or risqué jokes, but blatant demands for sexual contact are also considered harassment.
 Sexual harassment occurs when:

 Submission to the conduct is made explicitly or implicitly a term or condition of an individual’s employment, promotion, grades or academic status;